Whale Watching Lookout Point Maui

-A very popular scenic lookout is on the west side of Maalaea Bay, between mile markers 8 and 9, on a pulloff from the Honoapiilani Highway (Highway 30).
+A very popular Maui whale watch scenic lookout is on the west side of Maʻalaea Bay, between mile markers 8 and 9, on a pull-off from the Honoapiilani Highway (Highway 30).
 That is the main highway around West Maui, and the observation point is near the southernmost part of the highway.

-In the winter, which is whale-watching season, the small parking lot at this lookout point is always crowded with cars.
+In the winter, which is whale watching season in Maui, the small parking lot at this lookout point is always crowded with cars.
 Whales are usually visible nearby.
 At that time of year, there is a naturalist from the Pacific Whale Foundation here most days from 8 AM to 2 PM.
 They have demonstrations and exhibits about whales.
 You can borrow their binoculars and ask them all your questions about whales.

 The name of this lookout observation site is Papawai Point, but it is often mistakenly called McGregor Point, which is the location of the nearby lighthouse.